 NOTE: Prior to naming a contractor or subrecipient in your application as a "partner," please carefully review the EPA's "Contracts and Subawards" solicitation clause that is incorporated by reference in this announcement.
 Applicants must compete contracts for services and products, including consultant contracts, and conduct cost and price analyses, to the extent required by the procurement provisions of the regulations at 2 CFR Part 200.
 Applicants are not required to identify subrecipients and/or contractors (including consultants) in their grant application.
 However, if they do, the fact that an applicant selected for award has named a specific subrecipient, contractor, or consultant in the application EPA selects for funding does not relieve the applicant of its obligations to comply with subaward and/or competitive procurement requirements as described in Section IV.D. of EPA's Solicitation Clauses.
-Please note that applicants with the application solely based on the firm's role in preparing the application or based on an assertion that the individual or firm has "unique qualifications."
+Please note that applicants may not award sole source contracts to consulting or other firms assisting applicants with the application solely based on the firm's role in preparing the application or based on an assertion that the individual or firm has "unique qualifications."